MoniMurray/shopping-list/README.md

 - GitHub - Distributed Version Control;

 - Smartdraw - To create the Entity Relationship Model - ERD 2 Template.

+- Cloudinary - Cloud-based programmable media storage - used for the image on my application.

 **TESTING**<a name="testing"></a>